 Our Facebook page has the largest following of any of our networks.
 Our best engagements come from content that contains compelling imagery or video, is time sensitive, and is truly reflective of our “voice.”
 Athletics, campus imagery, and timely research news stories are some of our most popular post topics.

-@VanderbiltU focuses on sharing research news and promoting information relevant to the larger Vanderbilt and Nashville communities.
+@VanderbiltU focuses on sharing research news and promoting information relevant to the larger Vanderbilt and Nashville communities, and information that the whole world is talking about.
 In addition, we strive to interact with our audiences and encourage conversations.
-All of the university’s News stories now feature sharelines, to make sharing easier for all users.
+All of the university’s News stories feature sharelines, to make sharing easier for all users.

 Other official Vanderbilt University accounts include: